Living with a drug addict

 There are many organizations that can support you during this difficult time period; Some of the groups that offer a program to help drug addicted friends and family are Ala-Teen, Nar-Anon, and Al-Anon.

-Living with an addicted individual is often challenging.
+Living with an addicted individual is often challenging and the famous rock bottom may or may not be hit.
 Isolation is common due to guilt and shame.
 It’s not easy to see your loved one struggle.
 Do everything in your power to help your loved one overcome their drug addiction, but you also need to take care of their physical and mental health.
 Trying to lead a balanced life focused on self-care will do more for the addict than actively trying to help by doing things for him / her.